Sieben Stücke, Op. 145

 Sieben Stücke für Orgel (Seven organ pieces), Op.
 145, is a collection of seven compositions for organ by Max Reger.
 He composed the work in three groups in 1915 and 1916.
 The titles of seven individual character pieces reflect aspects of World War I and Christian feasts.
 The compositions are based on traditional German hymns, sometimes combining several in one piece.
-Reger's last work for organ, it was published, again in three installments, in 1915 and 1916.
+Reger's last work for organ, it was published, again in three instalments, in 1915 and 1916.